You’ve decided to travel Europe by rail, but you’re still not quite sure if a Eurail pass is for you, and if it is, how to use it?

 The rule means that you only need to use one travel day when you travel on a direct night train that departs after 7 p.m.
 (19:00) and arrives after 4 a.m.
 (04:00).
 But, the date that counts as the travel day is the arrival date.

 The 7 p.m. rule only applies after the activation date of your pass.
 For example, if your Eurail pass is activated from July 6, you cannot use the 7 p.m. rule on the evening of July 5.

 Have in mind, for example, that if you board a train before 7:00 p.m. that does not stop until after midnight (but before 4 am), you’re still on one travel day (the departure date).

 On ferries (yes!
 The pass is also valid on many ferries!) the 7 p.m. rule also applies.
 If the ferry is free (included in the pass), then you can decide which date to note in the travel calendar, either departure or arrival date.
 If the ferry is discounted, then there is no need to put a date on the calendar.
 Just show your pass and get the discount.

 Understanding train schedules and selecting the best trains…

 Selecting trains is quite easy with the tools Eurail gives you as well as with the information found throughout all train stations.
-Along with your pass, you’ll receive a map of all major train routes in all Europe, a Eurail Pass Timetable, and a Eurail Guide.
+Along with your pass, you’ll receive a map of all the main train routes in all Europe, a Eurail Pass Timetable, and a Eurail Guide.

 Of great use on the road are the map and the timetable, especially the timetable.